-One in six children in the United States wakes up facing hunger every day, which can lead to poor nutrition, more frequent illnesses, inability to concentrate, and many other health and behavioral issues.
+One in seven children in the United States wakes up facing hunger every day, which can lead to poor nutrition, more frequent illnesses, inability to concentrate, and many other health and behavioral issues.
 Together, with local school districts and members of our community, the YMCA of Centre County continues to expand and enhance its anti-hunger initiatives.

 The Moshannon Valley YMCA began the Summer Lunch Program in 2004, serving children at four locations in the Philipsburg-Osceola Area School District.
 Now, the program serves children at locations in Bald Eagle, Bellefonte, Moshannon Valley, Penns Valley, Philipsburg-Osceola, and West Branch Area, and State College School Districts

 The YMCA’s Summer Lunch Program is open to children up to age 18 at no cost.
-Parents/adult caregivers are permitted to eat with their child at a cost of $2.50 per meal.
-All food must be consumed on site.
-The lunch menu includes hot meals on Monday – Thursday, and a cold meal on Fridays where available; see site schedule below.
+All summer sites will once again be Drop & Go Sites.
+Parents may stop and pick the food up for the children to take home.
+The lunch menu is posted each week on the YMCA website as well as YMCA of Centre County Backpack page on Facebook.
 All meals meet USDA nutrition standards and are served with milk.
 The YMCA of Centre County serves as a Summer Food Service Provider sponsor under the oversight of the Pennsylvania Department of Education and the United States Department of Agriculture (USDA).

 The Summer Lunch Program fills a void that many students face when they are not in school to receive lunch.
 It also provides them with an opportunity to get out of the house and interact with other children and families.
 Many children walk or bike to the sites, and many sites are located near parks or playgrounds for physical activity before or after.
 Information on all feeding sites and times, will be sent to the schools to be passed out prior to the school year ending.